-Next the Offset is decreased to soften the scallop.
+Next the Offset can be decreased to soften the scallop.
 Also a few new settings are noted as shown and described below:

-- Weld: Mark this box if you want the shapes welded together, as shown in the screenshot. - ♦ Remove path: Choose if you will no longer need the path shape (in this case, the oval) - Remove original object: Choose if you will no longer need the original shape (in this case, the eyelet circle) - Click on OK and the scalloped oval is mostly complete.
+- ♦ Weld: Mark this option if you want the repeated shapes welded together, as shown in the screenshot - ♦ Remove path: Mark this option if you will no longer need the path shape (in this case, the oval) - Remove original object: Mark this option if you will no longer need the original shape (in this case, the eyelet circle) - Click on OK and the scalloped oval is mostly complete.
 To remove the internal scallop, apply Object>Break Apart.
 Carefully select the internal scallop shape and delete.
 Then marquee-select the remaining scallop border with eyelet circles and apply Object>Merge: